nhsconnect/Events-Management/pages/subscriptions/explore_create_subscription.md

 | meta.lastUpdated | 0..1 | Date the subscription was last updated |
 | meta.versionId | 0..1 | The ID for the specific version of the subscription |

-The create request MUST NOT include the fields above, as they can only be added by the EMS (see Create Example below).
+The create request MUST NOT include the fields above, as they can only be added by the NEMS (see Create Example below).

-Once the subscription has been created it may require IG review prior to becoming active, at which point the status of the Subscription resource will be changed by the EMS to 'active'.
+Once the subscription has been created it may require IG review prior to becoming active, at which point the status of the Subscription resource will be changed by the NEMS to 'active'.

 ### Criteria Components ###